Frequently asked questions (COVID-19)

 - serological tests, i.e. antibody tests

 The first two types of tests are suitable for the direct diagnosis of a SARS-CoV-2/ COVID-19 infection in a patient.

-For early diagnosis of COVID-19 patients, the recommended tests are still the ones based on the detection of the SARS-CoV-2 virus genome, such as PCR.
+For early diagnosis of COVID-19 patients, the recommended tests are still the ones based on the detection of the SARS-CoV-2 virus genome (RNA or DNA depending on the virus), such as PCR.
 Therefore, Finnish health care uses primarily PCR tests.
-The sample used for PCR tests is typically a nasopharyngeal sample, but the use of sample types, like saliva, has been investigated.
+The sample used for PCR tests is typically a nasopharyngeal sample, but the use of other sample types, like saliva, has been investigated.